TommasoTarchi/enc_chain/README.md

 one).

-The chain structure is used to amplify any possible systematic effect introduced by VAEs and to discriminate distinguish systematic from random effects.
+The chain structure is used to amplify any possible systematic effect introduced by VAEs and to distinguish systematic and random effects.

 Then, some possible modifications to the standard VAE architecture are designed (and implemented) to try to mitigate data variability loss.